26 Different Types of Wasps in Michigan

 The great golden digger wasp is a species of wasp that is native to North America.

-These types of wasps in Michigan are large, with a wingspan of up to 2 inches, and are a striking golden color.
+These types of wasps in Michigan are large, with a wingspan of up to 2 inches, and strikingly golden in color.

 They are named for their habit of digging burrows in the ground, which they use to rear their young.

-Great golden digger wasps are solitary creatures; each female builds her own burrow.
+Great golden digger wasps are solitary creatures; each female builds her burrow.

 The wasp excavates a tunnel about 6 inches long and then creates a series of cells at the end of the tunnel.